0xGingi/phantom/README.md

-# PhantomEditor
+# phantom

-PhantomEditor is a lightweight, terminal-based text editor written in Rust.
+phantom is a lightweight, terminal-based text editor written in Rust.
 It combines the simplicity of a basic text editor with some powerful features inspired by Vim.

 ![image](https://github.com/user-attachments/assets/89cdd2c1-9829-49d9-9cc4-b9155f0f37dd)